 The 7th EAP includes a specific policy objective “To enhance the sustainability of EU cities”.
 It foresees that the EU will promote and expand existing initiatives that support innovation and best practices in cities, enabling better networking and exchanges between cities and encouraging the leading ones to show how they lead on sustainable urban development.

 The European Green Capital Award (EGCA) launched in 2008, is one such initiative.
-Following its success, many smaller cities sought EU recognition for their effort and commitment in the areas of sustainability and environment.
-In response, the European Commission launched the new pilot European Green Leaf initiative.
+Following its success, many smaller cities seek EU recognition of their effort and commitment in the areas of sustainability & environment.
+In response, the European Commission has launched the European Green Leaf Award.

-If you would like more information on the European Green Leaf competition, write to: email@example.com
+If you would like more information on the European Green Leaf Award, please send an email to: email@example.com.